UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_08.md

 `cross_val_score()` is the simpler scikit-learn function for cross-validation.

-Let’s us access training and validation scores.
+Let us access training and validation scores.

 `scores` is returned as a dictionary but it’s much easier to understand if we convert it to a dataframe.